plungepool/wiki-dot-plungepool-dot-dev/src/hubs/interests.md

 ## recently updated others:

+[[video games]] - A few old games that have become recent favorites.

 [[chess]] - Reference notes I've created as a beginner.

 [[biking]] - Notes on my choice of bike and the benefits of biking.